Disc Golf in Central Oregon

 Disc Golf course with pine trees and mountain views.

-Hyzer Pines isn’t just Sisters’ only disc golf course; it’s one of the best-loved courses anywhere in the region, drawing newbies and experts alike from throughout Central Oregon.
-The 18-hole, partially shaded course is mostly flat, with minimal elevation change, as it passes through open meadows of sagebrush and wooded areas of ponderosa pine.
-Golfers tee off from rubber tee pads and face one water hazard (a man-made lake) on the 14th and 15th holes.
-Views of the Three Sisters abound to the southwest.
+Hyzer Pines Disc Golf Course is the hub of disc golf in Sisters.
+Hyzer Pines is one of the most beloved courses anywhere in the region, drawing newbies and experts alike from throughout Central Oregon and beyond.
+The 18-hole, partially shaded course is relatively flat as it passes through open meadows of sagebrush and wooded areas of ponderosa pine.
+Golfers tee off from rubber tee pads and face one water hazard (a manmade lake) on the 14th and 15th holes.
+Views of the Three Sisters peaks abound to the southwest.

-And at nearby Black Butte Ranch, just 15 minutes from town, players can enjoy a nine-hole course that darts in and out of a lush pine forest.
+Nearby Black Butte Ranch, which sits less than 15 minutes from downtown Sisters, offers a nine-hole course that darts in and out of a lush ponderosa pine forest.
 The mix of wide-open meadows and tighter, forested holes creates challenges for new and experienced players alike.
-Sweeping views include the Three Sisters and (naturally) Black Butte; rental equipment is available for $5 per person.
+Sweeping views of the Three Sisters and (naturally) Black Butte make the experience all the better.
+Rental equipment is also available at the resort.

 Disc Golf Near Mt.
 Bachelor

 Mt.
-Bachelor offers four seasons of fun—the region’s most iconic ski slopes, a beloved mountain bike park, an on-site campground, summertime chairlift rides, and more—so is it any surprise the resort hosts a popular, if challenging disc golf course?
+Bachelor offers four seasons of fun—the region’s most iconic ski slopes, a beloved mountain bike park, a soaring zipline course, on-site campground, summertime chairlift rides, and more.
+Part of the fun: the resort hosts a popular, but challenging, disc golf course during the summer months.

-Golfers can ride the Pine Marten chairlift (or hike up) to the first hole, at which point they begin working their way back down the mountain over 18 hilly holes.
-Most of the course’s holes broadly follow the Coffee and Canyon runs, with alpine meadows and stunning peak views rounding out the scenic setting.
-The loose terrain and occasionally windy conditions add to the challenge.
+Golfers can ride the Pine Marten chairlift (or hike up) to the first hole, before they begin working their way back down the mountain over 18 sloping holes.
+Most of the course’s holes broadly follow the Coffee and Canyon ski runs, with alpine meadows and stunning views rounding out the scenic setting.
+The loose terrain and occasionally breezy conditions add to the challenge.

 Before heading up to Mt.
-Bachelor, you’ll want to keep a few things in mind: Golfers must provide their own discs (or purchase them from the resort’s Gravity Sports shop), sturdy shoes or hiking boots are recommended for the mountainous course (especially since snow can linger well into summer at the course’s higher elevations), and golfers should prepare for changing weather by bringing an extra layer or two.
-Also note that a valid lift ticket or pass (available at the Mountain Gateway in the West Village area) is required for golfers riding the Pine Marten chairlift to the first hole; that said, no ticket or pass is required if golfers hike to the first hole.
+Bachelor, you’ll want to keep a few things in mind: Golfers must provide their own discs (or purchase them from the resort’s Gravity Sports shop), wear sturdy shoes or hiking boots (especially since snow can linger well into summer at the course’s higher elevations), and golfers should prepare for changing weather by bringing an extra layer or two.
+Also note that a valid lift ticket or pass, available at the Mountain Gateway in the West Village area, is required for golfers riding the Pine Marten chairlift to the first hole.
+But no ticket or pass is required for golfers to hike to the first hole.

 Curious about what else there is to do around the region?
 Check out our page on Central Oregon activities for ideas and inspiration.